 In 2020, vector surveillance data collected using three collection methods—human landing catches (HLCs), U.S. Centers for Disease Control and Prevention (CDC) light traps (LTs), and pyrethrum spray catches (PSCs)—showed a diversity of Anopheles species across sites.
 Anopheles gambiae s.l., An. pharoensis, and An. funestus s.l. were the most abundant and were found in all sites and through all collection methods, except Bonabéri where only An. gambiae s.l. was collected using HLCs.
 An. moucheti and An. nili were collected only at Nyabessang through HLCs and CDC LTs.

-In year four (May 2021 – April 2022), the PMI VectorLink Cameroon project worked with the NMCP and local research institutes [Biotechnology Center (BTC), Center for Research in Infectious Diseases (CRID), and the Central African Organization for Endemic Diseases Control (OCEAC)] to conduct entomological monitoring and insecticide susceptibility testing.
-The project subcontracted with CRID to conduct laboratory analyses of entomological samples collected during the work plan period.
-The project’s primary objective was to collect field and laboratory entomological data to support NMCP with data for vector control decision making for implementing life-saving malaria vector control interventions with the overall goal of reducing the burden of malaria.
-In 2019, three million cases and 4,500 deaths were recorded in health facilities, with 60% of malaria cases among children under five.
-In addition, morbidity among pregnant women increased from 12.7% in 2013 to 19.6% in 2019.
+In Year five (May 2022 – April 2023), the PMI VectorLink Cameroon project will continue its partnership with NMCP and local research institutes [Biotechnology Center (BTC), Center for Research in Infectious Diseases (CRID), and the Central African Organization for Endemic Diseases Control (OCEAC)] to conduct entomological monitoring and insecticide susceptibility testing.
+The project will subcontract with CRID to conduct all laboratory analyses of entomological samples collected during the work plan period and to conduct bioassay testing of ITNs as part of the durability monitoring activity (while CDC supports chemical testing).
+The project’s primary objective is to collect field and laboratory entomological data to support NMCP with data for vector control decision making for implementing life-saving malaria vector control interventions with the overall goal of reducing the burden of malaria.

-- Continued to monitor the species composition, density, behavior, and Plasmodium sporozoite infection rates of malaria vectors in five longitudinal vector surveillance sites selected by the NMCP and located in various ecological zones.
+- Continue to monitor the species composition, density, resting and biting behavior, and Plasmodium sporozoite infection rates of malaria vectors, as well as human behavior indoors and outdoors, in five longitudinal vector surveillance sites selected by the NMCP in various ecozones.

-- Determined the susceptibility of the primary malaria vector An. gambiae s.l. to insecticides used for impregnation of ITNs and IRS, including chlorfenapyr, in 10 sentinel sites.
+- Determine the susceptibility of the primary malaria vector gambiae s.l. to insecticides used for impregnation of ITNs and IRS, including chlorfenapyr and clothianidin, in the same 10 sentinel sites which were monitored in Year 4.
+Also, conduct susceptibility testing on adult An. pharoensis and An. ziemanni collected in Simatou and Gounougou and An. moucheti collected in Nyabessang.

-- Measured the intensity of insecticide resistance, determine the resistance mechanism, and assess the synergist effect of piperonyl butoxide (PBO) on the susceptibility of An. gambiae s.l. in the 10 sites.
+- Measure the intensity of insecticide resistance, determine the resistance mechanism, and assess the synergist effect of piperonyl butoxide (PBO) on the susceptibility of gambiae s.l. in the 10 sites.

 Entomological Scale Up of Capacity